 Following the example above, if the loan is oversubscribed at LIBOR+250, the arranger may slice the spread further.
 Conversely, if it is undersubscribed, even at LIBOR+275, then the arranger may be forced to raise the spread to bring more money to the table.

 M&A is the lifeblood of leveraged finance.
 There are the three primary types of acquisition loans:

 Most LBOs are backed by a private equity firm, which funds the transaction with a significant amount of debt in the form of leveraged loans, mezzanine finance, high-yield bonds and/or seller notes.
 Debt as a share of total sources of funding for the LBO can range from 50% to upwards of 75%.
 The nature of the transaction will determine how highly it is leveraged.
 Issuers with large, stable cash flows usually are able to support higher leverage.
 Similarly, issuers in defensive, less-cyclical sectors are given more latitude than those in cyclical industry segments.
 Finally, the reputation of the private equity backer (sponsor) also plays a role, as does market liquidity (the amount of institutional investor cash available).
 Stronger markets usually allow for higher leverage; in weaker markets lenders want to keep leverage in check.

-The third quarter saw a slight increase in LBO volume, though this segment of the M&A market continues to face headwinds in the form of (1) regulatory pressure and (2) stubbornly high purchase multiples, which remain historically high according to participants despite the recent stock market retreat.
-LBO loan volume, meanwhile, inched to $20.5 billion in the third quarter, versus $19.3 billion in the second quarter and $16.9 billion the year-ago period.
+LBO loan volume inched to $20.5 billion in the third quarter of 2015 from $19.3 billion in the second quarter and $16.9 billion during 3Q 2014.
+The third quarter’s slight increase notwithstanding, this segment of the M&A market continues to face headwinds in the form of (1) regulatory pressure and (2) purchase multiples, which remain historically high, despite the 3Q stock market retreat.
+LBO loan activity has fallen 15% in 2015, to $60.3 billion through the third quarter.

 There are three main types of LBO deals: